isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight if travelling by air.

-The traveller must present at the clinic, a copy of the Malaysia-issued travel pass which confirms that he/she was granted approval by the relevant authorities to travel to Malaysia under the Singapore-Malaysia RGL, before the swab test can be administered.

 The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.

 #### 7. I had a swab done previously for Acute Respiratory Infection (ARI).
 Can I use the test results for travel under the RGL?